1005jh/jasonkang14.github.io/content/posts/2019-12-04---Babel-with-React.md

 slug: "/posts/babel/what-with-react"
 category: "Babel"
 tags:
-  - "babel"
-  - "react"
+  - "React"

-description: "How Bable works with React"
+description: "How Babel works with React"
 ---

 `React` uses `JSX`, which is a **XML-like syntax extension for JavaScript, which allows